Miner3D-Gamer/mirl/README.md

 # Mirl

-A library with a little bit of everything like;
+A library with a little bit of everything like:

-- math
+- Math functions
-- graphics
+- Graphics/Color modification
-- rendering
+- Rendering (Window)
-- rust extensions (Simple function that should be built into rust for built-in types)
+- Rust extensions (Simple function that should be built into rust for built-in types yet aren't for unexplainable reasons)

 ### Hi there